Medical expert of the article

 If you feel that any of our content is inaccurate, out-of-date, or otherwise questionable, please select it and press Ctrl + Enter.

-Anorectal abscesses (paraproctitis) are a limited accumulation of pus in the pararectal area.
-Abscesses usually develop in anal crypts.
-Symptoms are pain and swelling.
-The diagnosis is established when examining both CT or MRI of the pelvis with deeper abscesses.
-Treatment consists in surgical drainage.
+Anorectal abscesses (paraproctitis) are limited accumulations of pus in the pararectal area.
+Abscesses usually develop in the anal crypts.
+Symptoms include pain and swelling.
+Diagnosis is made by examination and CT or MRI of the pelvis for deeper abscesses.
+Treatment involves surgical drainage.

-Abscesses can be localized in various areas surrounding the rectum and are superficial (subcutaneous) or deep.
-Perianal abscesses are superficial under the skin.
-Ischiorectal abscess deeper, spreads from the sphincter to the ischiorectal space below the muscle that lifts the anus; An abscess can spread to the opposite side, forming an abscess in the form of a "horseshoe".
-The abscess is higher than the muscle that lifts the anus (ie, the axillary abscess, pelvio-rectal abscess), is located deep enough and can reach the peritoneum or abdominal organs; This abscess is often a consequence of diverticulitis or inflammatory pelvic disease.
-Sometimes anorectal abscess is a manifestation of Crohn's disease (especially of the large intestine).
-Usually there is a mixed infection, including Escherichia coli, Proteus vulgaris, Bacteroides, streptococci with a predominance of staphylococcus.
+Abscesses may occur in various areas surrounding the rectum and may be superficial (subcutaneous) or deep.
+Perianal abscesses are superficial, just beneath the skin.
+An ischiorectal abscess is deeper, extending from the sphincter into the ischiorectal space below the levator ani muscle; the abscess may extend to the opposite side, forming a "horseshoe" abscess.
+An abscess above the levator ani muscle (i.e., supramuscular abscess, pelviorectal abscess) is deep enough to extend into the peritoneum or abdominal organs; this abscess is often a consequence of diverticulitis or pelvic inflammatory disease.
+Occasionally, an anorectal abscess is a manifestation of Crohn's disease (especially of the colon).
+Usually a mixed infection is present, including Escherichia coli, Proteus vulgaris, Bacteroides, streptococci with a predominance of staphylococci.

 Symptoms of anorectal abscess

-Superficial abscesses can occur with severe pain syndrome; characterized by swelling in the perianal zone, hyperemia and pain.
-Deeper abscesses can be less painful, but cause signs of intoxication (eg, fever, chills, malaise).
-When examining the local signs of abscesses are sometimes absent, but with a finger examination of the rectum, it is possible to identify the tenderness of the intestinal wall and the fluctuating protrusion of the wall.
-High pelviorectal abscesses can cause pain in the lower abdomen and fever without signs from the rectum.
+Superficial abscesses may be associated with severe pain; swelling in the perianal area, hyperemia, and pain are characteristic.
+Deeper abscesses may be less painful but may cause signs of intoxication (e.g., fever, chills, malaise).
+Local signs of an abscess are sometimes absent on examination, but digital rectal examination may reveal tenderness of the intestinal wall and a fluctuating protrusion of the wall.
+High pelviorectal abscesses may cause lower abdominal pain and fever without signs from the rectum.
 Sometimes fever is the only symptom of the disease.

 What do need to examine?